thehonorguard/mkdocs/docs/rulebook.md

 ### 1.3 Activity Upon Enlistment

 Upon enlisting in the Task Force Omega, new recruits MUST attend an event (after BCT) within 14 days or submit an LoA (Leave of Absence) explaining their absence.
 Recruits who fail to attend an event (either an operation or training) within 14 days will be discharged on the basis of inactivity.
+You should join an operation once a month, unless you are unavailable for a long time. ==(Request an LOA!)==

 ## II.
 Unit Regulations

 ### 2.1 Names & Callsigns

 Beginning with your name, callsigns need to be short and easy to pronounce.
 No profanity is accepted in names or callsigns to be used on TFO servers.
 Rank needs to be clearly displayed in front of each member’s name.
 Rank formatting is simple and requires the rank abbreviation, capitalized, followed by a space, then the member’s name or callsign.
 No brackets, periods, or special characters of any kind (except on Discord, where ranks and callsigns are assigned by admins).
-Here is an example of proper name and rank format: "PFC.
-Divide".
+Here is an example of proper name and rank format: *"PFC.
+Divide"*.
 The only deviations would be under the event we have two or more members in TFO with the exact same name or callsign.
 Do not follow the name by any tags or special characters.
 We do not wear clan tags.

 ### 2.2 Addressing Officers